imagekit-developer/imagekit-ios/README.md

 ```

 ## Initialization
-You need to initialize the sdk by providing the application context, `publicKey` and the `urlEndpoint`.
+You need to initialize the sdk by providing the  `publicKey` and the `urlEndpoint`.
 You can do this either in your application or launcher activity.
 This needs to be called before any other function in the SDK or else an exception would be thrown.

 `authenticationEndpoint` is only required if you want to use the upload functionality.